adamspierer/FreeClimber/TUTORIAL.md

     python <path_to_file.py> -h

+<h4>Additional test videos</h4>

+There are five additional test videos in the `example_other` folder.
+These videos have two from the same rig set up as the main test/example.
+One of these has all six vials filled (climbing\_1), while the other is similar but demonstrates how the program works well when there is a wagon-wheel/banding effect (climbing\_2).

+The remaining three videos represent how an improvised rig might perform, in order of decreasing quality.
+In the first of these, (climbing\_3) has a clean background and uses a custom rig (piece of wood with even spaced vial-diameter holes drilled in the top, held together with a hinge and rubberbands).
+This is the same video from the gif at the beginning of the README and TUTORIAL files.
+The next video (climbing\_4) uses a test tube rack as the vial holder, has a dramatic shift of the rig in the first second, and includes partially erased sharpie marks on the vials.
+These marks might otherwise be false positives without the background subtraction step and movement in the first frames requires that the video is cropped in the program before processing.
+The third of these videos (climbing\_5) is on the lower end for quality in what FreeClimber can handle.
+It has four vials (three with flies) strapped to a piece of plywood and partially resting on a cardboard box.
+The vials have some abrasion so there is not always a clear shot of the flies.
+While this video is far from an ideal input, it is nonetheless impressive that data can be extracted from the video.

 <h4>Tips</h4>

 - We recommend trimming the length of the video down to the length you are interested in analyzing and having a single replicate of the assay per video.
 To slice videos efficiently using a command line-based tool, we recommend using `FFmpeg`, a well documented media manipulation tool: https://trac.ffmpeg.org/wiki/Seeking.
 Alternatively, frames to trim can be specified in the `Crop frames` fields of the GUI.